This kind of job always ended up with me.

 There are probably some theories as to whether it is easier depending on one having known or not having known the deceased and/or his wife.
 (Equality had not yet spread enough that I ever had to visit a surviving husband or same-sex partner.)
 In this case, I knew Grier, had worked with him, had even developed a professional friendship.
 I didn’t know his wife, but knew that they had children.
 I just hoped that they were either at school at this time of the day or too young to understand anything.
 For the thousandth time in my life, I wondered why anyone would want children.

 While I was pondering these thoughts, Williams did his job as best as he could, it has to be pointed out: by silently walking next to me, helpfully, almost subserviently pushing the button at each pedestrian crossing on the short walk to the other side of the river, where Grier had lived but never invited me home.
-It was a professional deformation of sorts, to not let anybody too closely into what little was left of our private lives.
+It was a professional deformation of sorts, to not let anybody too close into what little was left of our private lives.

 I cleaned the sweat from my hands with a handkerchief before I pressed the bell for “Grier”.
 At least they wouldn’t need to take off his first name.